Kalebklw/Kalebklw/README.md

 - 🔭 I'm currently working on **Updating and adding commenting for the Love Island Interactive Website.**

-- 🌱 I'm currently learning **My main focus right now is learning the deeper intricacies of Python so I can further hone my skills within the language.**
+- 🌱 **My main focus right now is learning the deeper intricacies of Python so I can further hone my skills within the language.**

 - 👯 I'm looking to collaborate on **backend projects, which will not only help achieve my goal but will build new lasting friendships.**